 - All of our services run in the cloud.
 Intercom does not run our own routers, load balancers, DNS servers, or physical servers.

-- All of our services and data are hosted in AWS facilities in the USA and protected by AWS security, as described at http://aws.amazon.com/security/sharing-the-security-responsibility.
+- All of our services and data are hosted in AWS facilities and protected by AWS security, as described at http://aws.amazon.com/security/sharing-the-security-responsibility.
 Intercom services have been built with disaster recovery in mind.

 - All of our infrastructure is spread across 3 AWS data centers (availability zones) and will continue to work should any one of those data centers fail unexpectedly.
 Amazon does not disclose the location of its data centers.
 As such, Intercom builds on the physical security and environmental controls provided by AWS.
 See http://aws.amazon.com/security for details of AWS security infrastructure.